b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 on the screen.

 A string is composed of individual characters (d'ooh!).
-An individual character (type `::Char`) is enclosed between single quotation marks, e.g. `'a'`, `'b'`, `'c'`, ..., `'z'` (also uppercase) are individual characters.
-So whenever you want to type a single character you got a choice, either use `'a'` (single `Char`) or `"a"` (`String` composed of one `Char`).
+An individual character (type `::Char`) is enclosed between single quotation marks.
+For instance, `'a'`, `'b'`, `'c'`, ..., `'z'` (also uppercase) are all individual characters.
+Whenever you want to type a single character you got a choice, either use `'a'` (single `Char`) or `"a"` (`String` composed of one `Char`).
 But when typing two or more characters that are 'glued' together you must use double quotations (`"ab"`).
 In the rest of the book we will focus mostly on strings, still, a bit more knowledge never hurt anyone (or did it?).
-In Solution to exercise 5 from
-@sec:compare_contin_data_ex5_solution, we will see how to easily generate a complete alphabet (or a part of it, if you ever need one) with `Char`s.
+In Solution to exercise 5 from @sec:compare_contin_data_ex5_solution, we will see how to easily generate a complete alphabet (or a part of it, if you ever need one) with `Char`s.
 If you want to know more about the [Strings](https://docs.julialang.org/en/v1/manual/strings/#man-characters) and [Chars](https://docs.julialang.org/en/v1/manual/strings/#man-characters) just click the links to the docs that are to be found in this sentence.